shahriar-hasan-mickey/shmickey-personal/_pages/about.md

 Short Bio
 ======
 Shahriar Hasan Mickey has joined the Department of Computer Science and Engineering of BRAC University as a Research Assistant and as an Adjunct Lecturer. <br>
 He is also working as a Software Developer at RSI Lab.
-He has earned his Undergraduate degree from BRAC University in Computer Science.
+He has earned his Undergraduate degree from BRAC University in Computer Science under the supervision of [Professor Yan](https://cse.sds.bracu.ac.bd/faculty_profile/188/dr_muhammad_nur_yanhaona).

 Research Interests
 ======